marcel303/chibi/README.md

 ## chibi at a glance
 chibi is a small, pragmatic, specification-based project file generator. chibi is built with the following design principles in mind:

 * App and library specifications should use a minimal description.
-No turing complete language, and more control to the end user and to thw build system.
+No turing complete language, and more control to the end user and to the build system.
 * The user should be in control of the environment.
 It is no longer up to the libraries and apps to dictate how projects are organized or how apps are compiled and packaged.
 Some control is there (like how to organize target files into folders); but the control ends there.
 * chibi should embrace modern workflows using Git and open source collaborations.
 It should be trivial to compile and reference third party libraries directly from source, even if these libraries are checked out and stored somewhere else on disk.
 Such workflows help to foster open source collaborations, by making it a superior workflow as opposed to using system-wide precompiled and preinstalled libraries.